tracehubpm/reports-check-action/README.md

           github_token: ${{ secrets.GH_TOKEN }}
           exclude: '["^I have a question*.+$", "^I want to request new feature*.+$"]'
 ```

+In this case we are preventing all issues with titles `I have a question...` and `I want to request new feature...` to be analyzed by the reports checker.

 ### Quality Evaluation Process